 c.
 Use of Diatomaceous Earth.

-Diatomaceous Earth is one of the best natural ways of killing and eliminating spiders in your home as it occur as a natural siliceous and soft sedimentary rock that has a killing portion in it.
-Your will need to grind it into very fine particles before sprinkling on to spider infested areas.
+Diatomaceous Earth is one of the best natural ways of killing and eliminating spiders and fleas in your home as it occurs as a natural siliceous and soft sedimentary rock that has a killing portion in it.

+You will need to grind it into fine particles before sprinkling into spider-infested areas.
 Diatomaceous Earth acts on contact.
-It has sharp edges that penetrates easily killing the entire life cycle of spiders (eggs, larvae and adult).
+It has sharp edges that penetrate easily, killing spiders’ entire life cycle (eggs, larvae, and adults).

-On contact, the Diatomaceous Earth absorbs fat and oil from the exoskeleton (specifically cuticle) of the spiders thus killing them by dehydration.
+On contact, the Diatomaceous Earth absorbs fat and oil from the exoskeleton (specifical cuticle) of the spiders, thus killing them by dehydration.

-Moreover, Diatomaceous Earth emits smell that repels spiders and other insects such as cockroaches and fleas in your home.
-NB: Wear gloves (dehydrates hand), breathing Masks (causes irritation of breathing system) and use food grade diatomaceous Earth for safety measure.
+Moreover, Diatomaceous Earth (for dogs) emits a smell that repels spiders and other insects such as cockroaches and fleas in your home.
+NB: Wear gloves (dehydrates hand), breathing Masks (causes irritation of breathing system), and use food-grade Diatomaceous Earth for safety measures.

 d.
 Use of Essential Oils.

-These are natural spider repellents that help keep away spiders from your house or compound.
-They produce smell that disrupt the spider infestation sending them off.
+Essential Oils (like lavender) are natural spider repellents that help keep away spiders from your house or compound.
+They produce a smell that disrupts the spider infestation sending them off.

 5. Which other insects can Windex kill/eliminate?

-Windex is quick acting for normal household concentration product when killing these insects as they are smaller and need less killing dose than spiders (you won’t need to order for special concentration package).
+Windex is quick-acting for regular household concentration when killing these insects.
+They are smaller and need less killing than spiders (you won’t need special concentration packages).

-Windex will kill these insects by blocking the respiratory system (spiracles) thus suffocating.
-The cause of suffocation is due insufficient supply/circulation of oxygen in the body, as ammonia remain held in red blood cells within heamocoel (open blood cavity in insects).
+Windex will kill these insects by blocking the respiratory system (spiracles), thus suffocating.
+The cause of suffocation is insufficient supply/circulation of oxygen in the body, as ammonia remains held in red blood cells within hemocoel (open blood cavity in insects).

-Moreover, Windex will repel these insects since ammonium component in the product produce odor that disturb their presence.
+Moreover, Windex will repel these insects since the ammonium component in the product produces an odor that disturbs their presence.

 Is Windex Poisonous to Humans and Pets When Used To Kill Spiders?

 The Windex is not 100% for human use as it contains ingredients that affect both your humans and pets during use.
-Ammonium hydroxide may cause irritation of skin and respiratory system when inhaled.
-In addition, it cause watery eyes and burning sensation to your humans and pets on contact.
+Ammonium hydroxide may irritate the skin and respiratory system when inhaled.
+Also, it causes watery eyes and a burning sensation to your humans and pets on contact.

-The fragrance and Liquitint sky blue dye used in Windex may cause respiratory disturbance and are high source of allergy for allergic sensitive people.
-These fragrances make your pets cough abnormally and even get chocked.
+The fragrance and Liquitint sky blue dye used in Windex may cause respiratory disturbance and are a high source of allergy for allergic, sensitive people.
+These fragrances make your pets cough abnormally and even get choked.

-NB: It is very important to wear eye protection, hand gloves and breathing mask when praying Windex.
+NB: It is vital to wear eye protection, hand gloves, and a breathing mask when praying Windex.

 Windex will kill spider infestation in your house or compound on contact.
-It contains ammonium compound, which inhibit absorption of oxygen in the book lungs of spiders thus killing them by suffocation.
+It contains an ammonium compound, which inhibits the absorption of oxygen in the book lungs of spiders, thus killing them by suffocation.

-Sodium dodecylbenzene sulfonate in Windex blocks the air sacs in the chitin making air impassable during respiratory process.
-Windex also repel spiders and other insects such as bumblebees, wasps, ants, spider mites, beetle, moths and houseflies.
+Sodium dodecylbenzene sulfonate in Windex blocks the chitin’s air sacs, making air impassable during the respiratory process.
+Windex also repel spiders and other insects such as bumblebees, wasps, ants, spider mites, beetle, moths, and houseflies.